caelia/civet/README.md

 interspersed content outside of blocks) is determined by the base template, and may not be altered by extension templates.

-Each block has a required `id` attribute.
+Each block has a required `name` attribute.
 Following the usual practice, its value must be unique within any given document.
 Furthermore, any block ID used in an extension template must match one defined in the base template of the set.

+Nested blocks are not currently allowed, and will raise an error.
+Nesting may be supported in future versions if it is deemed a useful feature and can be implemented in a reasonable manner.

 The following rules govern the relationships of corresponding blocks (i.e., those whose IDs match) among different templates in a set.